The History Place - Hitler Youth

 "It is my guilt," said Schirach, "which I will have to carry before God and the German nation, that I educated the youth of that people; that I raised the youth for a man who, for many years, I considered impeccable as a leader and as a head of state; that I organized youth just as I did.
 It is my guilt that I educated German youth for a man who committed murder by the millions."

-Schirach had also overseen the deportation of 65,000 Jews from Vienna to ghettos in occupied Poland, following his appointment as Gauleiter (governor) of Vienna.
+Schirach had also overseen the deportation of 65,000 Jews from Vienna to ghettos in occupied Poland, following his appointment as Gauleiter (Nazi Governor) of Vienna.
 Evidence against Schirach included a speech he had given in 1942 stating that the "removal" of Jews to the East would "contribute to European culture."

 On October 16, 1946, sentences were handed down.
 Schirach got twenty years, found guilty of crimes against humanity for educating German youth in the spirit of National Socialism and subjecting them to an extensive program of Nazi propaganda.
 Eleven former top Nazis including Hermann Göring were sentenced to be hanged.